Ahrefs vs Semrush — Which Should You Use?

 Semrush’s ‘backlink gap’ tool

-Ahrefs’ link intersect tool gives you more fine grain information than Semrush’s, because — in similar way to its ‘Content Gap’ tool — it allows you to compare a URL against 10 others, while Semrush limits the comparison to 4 other websites.
+Ahrefs’ link intersect tool gives you more fine grain information than Semrush’s, because it allows you to compare a URL against 10 others, while Semrush limits the comparison to 4 other websites.

-When testing the Ahrefs’ link intersect tool, I found it a bit easier to use, too — the way it works is more self-explanatory (see screenshot below).
+When testing the Ahrefs’ link intersect tool, I found it a bit easier to use, too — the way it works is more self-explanatory (see screenshot above).

 Semrush offers a couple of backlink-related features for which there’s no direct equivalent in Ahrefs.